threefoldtech/info_grid/src/flist/flist_debian_case_study.md

 ### You Said FList?

 First, let's recall what an FList actually is and does.
-In short, an FLIst is a very effective way to deal with software data and the end result is fast deployment and high reliability.
+In short, an FList is a very effective way to deal with software data and the end result is fast deployment and high reliability.

 In a FList, we separate the metadata from the data.
 The metadata is a description of what files are in that particular image.
 It's the data providing information about the app/software.
 Thanks to FList, the 3Node doesn't need to install a complete software program in order to run properly.
 Only the necessary files are installed.
 Zero-OS can read the metadata of a container and only download and execute the necessary binaries and applications to run the workload, when it is necessary.